 About me...

-My work has been exhibited internationally and can be seen in public collections including Yale University, Lingnan University Hong Kong, the Art Institute of Chicago, and the NC Museum of Art.
-My publications include Letterpress Now: A DIY Guide to New & Old Printing Methods, published by Lark Crafts, and Ladies of Letterpress: A Gallery of Prints with 80 Removable Posters, published by Princeton Architectural Press.
-I am the co-founder of Ladies of Letterpress, an international trade organization of women printers, a member of the Southern Highlands Craft Guild, and currently the President of the Wood Engravers’ Network.
+Her work has been exhibited internationally and can be seen in public collections including Yale University, Stanford University, Lingnan University Hong Kong, and the Art Institute of Chicago.
+Her publications include Letterpress Now: A DIY Guide to New & Old Printing Methods, published by Lark Crafts, and Ladies of Letterpress: A Gallery of Prints, published by Princeton Architectural Press.
+She is the co-founder of Ladies of Letterpress, an international trade organization of women printers, a member of the Southern Highlands Craft Guild, and is the current President of the Wood Engravers’ Network.

-Fancy degrees I hold include a BFA in Sculpture from East Carolina University, a Graduate Studies Certificate in Book Arts from the University of Iowa Center for the Book, as well as an MA and MFA in Printmaking from the University of Iowa.
-When I'm not getting inky in the studio, you can find me hiking on the Blue Ridge Parkway or out on the lake catching the breeze in my sailboat Cassiopeia.
+Fancy degrees she holds include a BFA in sculpture from East Carolina University, an MA and MFA in Printmaking from the University of Iowa, and a Graduate Certificate in Book Arts from the UIowa Center for the Book.
+When she's not getting inky in the studio, you can find her catching a breeze in her sailboat Cassiopeia.

 Some frequently asked questions: